bytebitt/TaskManager/README.md

 - Add new tasks
 - Mark tasks as completed
 - Delete tasks from the list
-- Display the current list of tasks in the terminal
+- Display the current list of tasks
+- Tasks are stored in JSON format

 ## Installation